You want smart political talk without the meltdowns?

 Social media mocked her stance at the time and mocked it after she was sentenced to nine years in prison.

-Uh no American should be spending nine years in prison in Russia for such a minor offense.
+No American should be spending nine years in prison in Russia for such a minor offense.

-Now, the issue that has come up is Joe Biden earlier today said that this was not a choice, commenting on the fact that we have another American by the name of Paul Whalen, who is in prison as well.
+Now, the issue that has come up is Joe Biden earlier today said that this was not a choice, commenting on the fact that we have another American by the name of Paul Whalen who is in prison as well.

-Now, Biden said sadly, for illegitimate reasons, Russia has treated uh Paul's case differently than Britney's case, and while we have not yet succeeded in securing Paul's release, we have not given up.
+And while we have not yet succeeded in securing Paul's release, we have not given up.

-A senior U.S. officials telling MBC News that the U.S. government had sought to have both Griner and Whalen released as part of this swap with the Kremlin, but the officials said that Russia treated Whalen differently because he's an accused spy and that the Kremlin gave the White House the choice of either Griner or Whalen or none,
+A senior U.S. official is telling NBC News that the U.S. government had sought to have both Greiner and Whelan released as part of this swap with the Kremlin.

-which begs the question well, why did Biden pick Britney Greiner, who's been in prison for just 10 months over Paul Whalen, who's been serving time in the gulag since December of 2018.
+But the officials said that Russia treated Whelan differently because he's an accused spy and that the Kremlin gave the White House the choice of either Greiner or Whalen or none, which begs the question: well, why did Biden pick Brittany Greiner, who's been in prison for just 10 months, over Paul Whalen, who's been serving time in the gulag since December of 2018?

-And I think a lot of people are also going to wonder why Paul Whalen, who was a Marine who served his country in Iraq, uh, was passed over by Biden in this particular case.
+And I think a lot of people are also going to wonder why Paul Whalen, who was a Marine who served his country in Iraq, was passed over by Biden in this particular case.

 I'm sure his family's not particularly happy with this report after it came out.

-Uh Rebecca, welcome back to the program.
+Rebecca, welcome back to the program.

 How are you?